Tadhg Mac Cárthaigh: Bishop of Ross

 While in Rome, his many qualities made a deep impression and although only 27 years old, Pope Sixtus IV appointed him as Bishop of Ross in Cork, which see had become vacant upon the death of Bishop Donald.
 On 3 May 1482 Mac Cárthaigh was consecrated archbishop by in the Church of Santo Stefano del Cacco in Rome by Stephen Teglatius (or de Taleazis), Archbishop of Antivari (the modern Bar), assisted by Daniel, Bishop of Rhosus in Cilicia, and by Julianus de Matheis (or de Maffei de Vulterris), Bishop of Bertinori.

 When he returned to Munster Mac Cárthaigh discovered that the see was already in the possession of Hugh O'Driscoll, who had been appointed to the see in 1473 by the same Pope Sixtus.
 At this stage in Irish history there was no single political entity.
 There were Gaelic kings and Anglo lords.
 It may have happened that news had reached Rome of the death of Bishop Hugh either innocently or through political intrigue.

 A lengthy dispute broke out between the Mac Cárthaigh and O'Driscoll dynasties over who was the rightful bishop of Ross, during which the O'Driscolls made many false accusations against Mac Cárthaigh.
 Bishop O'Driscoll assumed Thaddeus was an imposter and complained to Rome.
-In 1485, Henry VII became king of England, Ireland, and his party wanted to have its own representative as bishop of Ross.
+In 1485 Henry VII became king of England and lord of Ireland, and his party wanted to have its own representative as bishop of Ross.
 Mac Cárthaigh was declared an intruder and excommunicated.
 In 1488 Pope Innocent VIII confirmed the excommunication, at which time Mac Cárthaigh appealed the decision and a commission was set up.
 The commission found in his favour, and the excommunication was nullified.
 He was then appointed Bishop of Cork and Cloyne on 21 April 1490.